4 Techniques to Stop AI Agent Hallucinations — Graph-RAG, Semantic Tool Selection, Neurosymbolic Guardrails

 The Four Failure Modes and What Addresses Each

-Before the techniques, the failure modes they are designed to address.
+Before the techniques, here is what they are designed to fix.

 Technique 1: Graph-RAG for Precise Data Retrieval